-This feature first appeared in the Crystal Palace v Chelsea matchday programme – 17th December 2016.
+This interview first appeared in the Crystal Palace v Chelsea matchday programme – 17th December 2016.

 Having scored crucial goals for Palace during a rollercoaster 12 months, Jason Puncheon is now hoping for more of the same.
 As is tradition at this time, he looks back at the ups and downs of 2016 and targets more reasons for celebration following the turn of the year.